 Ruth Dunkle is the Wilbur J. Cohen Collegiate Professor of Social Work, and Associate Dean, Faculty and Academic Affairs.
 She was named interim dean in June 2016.
-Dunkle built a team of faculty, researchers and clinicians to recruit seven new exceptional faculty members to the School.
+Dunkle built a team of faculty, researchers and clinicians to recruit new exceptional faculty members to the School.
 She also continued work on the expansion plan for the SSW building.
 Dunkle said the achievements she facilitated as dean were due to collaboration and hard work from School of Social Work faculty, staff and students.

 Laura Lein was appointed dean in 2009.
 Under her leadership the SSW established an undergraduate social work minor, "Community Action Social Change" in 2010.
 It is the second largest minor on campus with more than 800 students declaring the minor since its inception.
 She established seven learning communities, that each include students and faculty and draw on interdisciplinary approaches to pedagogy and research on current social work topics.
 The School developed expanded efforts in continuing education, global activity, and inter-professional education The School's Curtis Center took on new initiatives in social work research.
 The MSW program increased 24% and was ranked continuously number one in 2013 and 2016.